tLDP/LDP/.github/README.md

 # The LDP: https://tldp.org/

-The LDP is a loosely knit team of volunteers who provide documentation for many aspects of Linux.
+The Linux Documentation Project is a loosely knit team of volunteers who provide documentation for many aspects of Linux.
 There are several forms of documentation: Guides, HOWTOs, man pages, and FAQs.

 ## Participation